 In short, a content model gives structure and organization to your content.
 Within your overall content model, you’ll have individual content types.
 You can think of each content type as an outline for your content; it tells you what data will be contained within each individual entry.
 You can also think of the content type as the ‘stencil’ for the ‘drawing’ that will be your entry.

 Each content type is made up of fields which denote the type of data that will be included in the entry.
 For example, the title of a news article would have its own text field, the body would have another, and there would also be fields for any media files.
 This is how you take your website or app from, as our friend Karen McGrane puts it, a big "blob" of content to modular "chunks".

 Designing your content model is a critical step in building a solid, efficient and future-proof application with Contentful.
 The goal is to create a model that will support the needs of your entire team, from the content creators to designers to developers.
 Which is why we always recommend having a session with each team to find out what they need from our Content Infrastructure, and structuring your content accordingly.

 Before you begin crafting your Contentful content model, you should take a deep breath and open your mind.
-Forget what you know about traditional CMSes that restrict your modelling to pre-defined content types, and stop thinking of content in terms of individual strings of text.
-Content modelling in Contentful works a bit differently — we’d say better.
+Forget what you know about traditional CMSes that restrict your modeling to pre-defined content types, and stop thinking of content in terms of individual strings of text.
+Content modeling in Contentful works a bit differently — we’d say better.

-Modelling within Contentful also differs from traditional database architecting.
+Modeling within Contentful also differs from traditional database architecting.
 If you’ve ever set up a content modeling using a spreadsheet, like Excel or Google Sheets, you probably modeled from child item to parent item.
 In Contentful, we like to copy Mother Nature and model our content from parent to child.
-This allows you take into consideration any appearance requirements early into your modelling process.
+This allows you take into consideration any appearance requirements early into your modeling process.